Team News: St Mirren v Dundee United

 Tickets

-Season tickets are valid for Saturday's match.
-Supporters without a season ticket can buy online at stmirren.com/matchtickets
+Season Tickets are valid for Saturday's match.
+Non-season ticket holders can buy tickets at stmirren.com/matchtickets

 Form